about

 Biography

 Under the tutelage of Che`Rhodes, Jeremie became a passionate student of glass, curious about the most primitive processes of Roman & Egyptian forms and honoring the great traditions of Italian color decoration.
-Her influences are Lino Tagliapietra, Stanislav Libensky and Jaroslave Brychotva, Fritz Dreisbach, William Gudenrath, Mary Schaffer, William Morris, Andy Goldsworthy and Javacheff Christo.
+Her influences are Lino Tagliapietra, William Gudenrath, Stanislav Libensky and Jaroslave Brychotva, William Morris, Fabiano Armani, Dino Rosin, Andy Goldsworthy, Javacheff Christo and Mother Nature.

 background